40bits/teamwall/Readme.markdown

 Create a teamwall.json file looking like this:

-	[
 	{
+    "layouts": [
+        {
+         "id": "codecoverage",
+         "top": 0,
+         "left": 0,
+         "width": 300,
+         "height": 300
+        },
+    ],
+    "instruments": [
+    	{
+       	 "id":"codecoverage",
        	 "instrument":"percent",
-       	 "width":"500",
-       	 "height":"200",
-       	 "id":"codecoverage",
        	 "title":"Code Coverage",
        	 "url":"data/codecoverage.json",
        	 "threshold_value":80
     	}
 	]

+This will render a percentage instrument at 0,0 (top left corner) with a width and height of 300 pixel.

-Create a `data/codecoverage.json` file (data directory needs to be created) with the following content:
+Now create a `data/codecoverage.json` file (data directory needs to be created) with the following content:

 	{"value":"81.8", "trend":"1"}